microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 Open the Handler class and notice the method AddServiceInstanceAsync.
 The method returns a Task, so if you need to write asynchronous code, you can implement the async/await pattern.
 The result of the Task is an object of type AddServiceInstanceResult, which takes two values:  a " **folder name"** and a " **getting started**" URL.
 When the handler is finished executing, a folder will be created under the "Service References" folder that will contain the Connected Service artifacts.
 The "getting started" URL is a link to documentation that you want to show your developers to get them started using the connected service.

-The input into AddServiceInstanceAsync is a ConnectedServiceHandlerContext object that isprovided by the Connected Services runtime and the context parameter which contains all the input information provided to the handler.
+The input into AddServiceInstanceAsync is a ConnectedServiceHandlerContext object that's provided by the Connected Services runtime.
+The context parameter contains all the input information to the handler.
 Some important members of this class are:

 - ** The ProjectHierarchy property represents the VS Project that should be modified.
 At this point, anything that is possible to do with Visual Studio extension APIs can be invoked to manipulate the project using [IVsHierarchy](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.shell.interop.ivshierarchy.aspx)
 - ** The [ServiceInstance](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedserviceinstance.aspx) property contains the information that was configured by the provider and returned in the [GetFinishedServiceInstanceAsync](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedservicesinglepage.getfinishedserviceinstanceasync.aspx) method on the SinglePageViewModel.
 It contains the name of the service, and any other information the provider wants to give to the handler.
 Connection information related to the service your configuring is a common piece of data to pass along in the ServiceInstance.
 - ** The [Logger](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.connectedservicelogger(v=vs.140).aspx) property is used for writing debugging information and other messages you wish the developer to see.
 This information is displayed in progress dialog, and it is logged to the Visual Studio Output window as well.
 By setting the [Category](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.connectedservices.loggermessagecategory.aspx), you can specify how the message is communicated to the developer.

-## Adding the web.config file
+## Making Project Changes

+Most providers will make several changes to the project.
+Some changes may take some time, such as adding NuGets, references, or calling services to retrieve metadata to scaffold code.
+While making project changes, using the async/await pattern and the Logger, you can actively report progress to the developer letting them know what's happening.
+Output sent thru the Logger is also sent to the Output window.
-As an example of what you can do to the project, let's add the name of our service to the web.config file.
+As an example of what you can do to the project, let's add the name of our service to the web.config file and we'll show how the Logger and Progress dialog work.

 If you choose to support class libraries, Console, WinForm or WPF apps, the same code will manage app.config files as well.

 In the **Handler** class, replace the **AddServiceInstnaceAsync** method with the following: